Buffalo Bill Center of the West

 The Buffalo Bill Center of the West comprises five museums and a research library in Cody, Wyoming.

-Fentress Architects was chosen to create a forward-thinking monumental and heroic image for the Center, which embodies the comprehensive essence of the west on a scale unmatched anywhere in the world.
+Fentress Architects was chosen to create a forward-thinking monumental and heroic image for the Center.
+The design embodies the comprehensive essence of the west on a scale unmatched anywhere in the world.
 In addition to renovating the Whitney Western Art Museum, Fentress designed:

 • the new Draper Natural History Museum,